 A data dashboard is an analytics tool that visually displays, measures, and analyzes multiple data sources all at once.
 Common dashboards are typically interactive, provide historical & real-time data, and present all key performance indicators (KPIs) in one centralized location.
 Data dashboards encourage their use by allowing users to connect and track various APIs, metrics, data sources, and leverage business intelligence to make data-driven decisions.

 Using big data could mean discovering trends and insights, as well as coming up with innovative ideas to improve business.
 This is why data dashboard software provides valuable data.
-You can even use data to your advantage and create new analyses and models.
+You can even use data to your advantage and create new analyses and models: for example, utilize real-time big data analytics to offer instant personalized suggestions to each customer.
 Here are 3 specific areas where business dashboards could help you:

 Identify and prevent potential risks